metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 should then be regularly maintained and merged with develop branch for new changes, up until you are done.

-The plan is to expand this project to manage [nftables][nftables] firewall on linux and other systems.
+It is desired to expand this project to manage [nftables][nftables] firewall on linux and other systems, but this likely won't happen any time soon.

 [Table of Contents](#table-of-contents)